phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/integrate-kobiton-teamcity.md

 - Java(JRE) for running TeamCity server.
 Supported versions:
   + Oracle Java 8 and updates.
 32 or 64 bit (64 bit is recommended for production)
   + OpenJDK 8.
 32 or 64 bit

-  > Go to [this link](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to download Java.
+  Go to [this link](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to download Java.
-- Kobiton account
-  >Please visit https://portal.kobiton.com/register to create new account.
+- Kobiton account: Go to https://portal.kobiton.com/register to create new account.
+They're necessary for automation test with Kobiton.
-- HockeyApp account
+- Install Nodejs for run script get app download URL: Follow [this installation documents](https://nodejs.org/en/download/).
-  >Go to https://rink.hockeyapp.net/users/sign_up to create a new account.
+- HockeyApp account: Go to https://rink.hockeyapp.net/users/sign_up to create a new account.
-- Node
-  >You can go to https://nodejs.org/en/download/ to download the latest version of node.
 - The project for developing mobile app.
 ## 1. Configure TeamCity and integrate with GitHub
+Firstly, let's assume you already have an empty GiHub repository for running automation test.

 This part will guide you to how to configure TeamCity to integrate with your automation test GitHub repository.
 Skip this step if you have already had TeamCity setup.
  + For instruction on how to install and configure TeamCity server, follow [this guide](https://confluence.jetbrains.com/display/TCD18/Installing+and+Configuring+the+TeamCity+Server).